graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 ## Status Codes

-If the `data` entry in the response has any value other than `null` (when the operation has successfully executed without error) then the response SHOULD use the 200 (OK) status code.
+If the `data` entry in the response has any value other than `null` (when the operation has successfully executed without error) then the response MUST use a 2xx (success) status code, and SHOULD use the 200 (OK) status code.
 If the operation failed before or during execution, due to a syntax error, missing information, validation error or any other reason, the response SHOULD use the 4XX or 5XX status codes.
 It is recommended to use the same error codes as the [reference implementation](https://github.com/graphql/express-graphql).